safetyscore/simulation/README.md

 ### Future Considerations

 This work is just the start.
-We will be evolving this to support:
+We will be evolving this to support various improvements like:

-* Environmental factors and the related effects on transmission.

 * Locale-specific demographics and their relationship to risk and productivity.

 * Distinct cluster types such as schools, hospitals, offices, etc.

+* The sensitivity/specificity of testing relative to the progression of the illness.

+* Environmental factors and the related effects on transmission.

 * Better representations of each of the methods.

 * Varying temporal contact structures based on social behaviour.

+* Dynamically evolving parameters based on social behaviour.

+* Attempts to cheat SafetyScore by specific demographics.

+* Factoring in events which may affect contact detection, e.g. due to mobile phone losing charge, being purposefully turned off, etc.

-* Macroscopic mobility structures such as airports.
+* Macroscopic mobility structures such as airports, and local commute topologies.

 * Varying risk based on healthcare capacity.